 Because cold-brewing iced coffee helps keep bitter-tasting acids at bay, it usually tastes remarkably mild and, depending on the beans you use, it often already tastes kind of chocolaty.
 So giving that flavor note an added oomph with chocolate syrup is a natural segue.
 Add in some cream – a must for iced coffee in my book – and you’ve got a rich, decadent caffeine buzz to kick off your morning.

 So should I have called this a mocha?
 I don’t know!
 Iced Mochas are a popular coffee drink but they’re made a little differently – with espresso instead of cold-brewed iced coffee.
 Mocha Iced Coffee sounded weird, so I went with Chocolate Iced Coffee.
 No matter what you call it, it’s worth making.
 And drinking.
 Often.
+There are so many different things that you can make with coffee, if you want to check out some more recipes, take a look at The Full Moon Cafe.

 And so, here’s the recipe!
 Thank you, Mallory, for having me over here on Because I Like Chocolate!
 I hope you are having a fabulous vacation. 🙂